What happened to Paige’s family, ex Husband, Desmond Guinness, Marvin M. Mitchelson. Updated 1/28/2025

 Evidence of 2 seperate address for what was really one house.

 1950s directory.
 Notice Donna’s middle name Virginia is used.
-She still uses the name of her ex-husband (common practice then as now.) who is listed right above her name, at a Canoga Park address where he lived with Mrs. Patricia Cotterell and their two children.
+She still uses the name of her ex-husband (common practice then as now.) who is listed right above her name, at a Canoga Park address where he lived with Mrs. Patricia Cotterell and their two children born in 1950 and 1951.

-However, it is probable that grandfather Ned LaRocca was the primary breadwinner of his household.
+It is probable that grandfather Ned LaRocca was the primary breadwinner of this household.

 1940s (1930s) Los Angeles: Family.
 Marriage.
 Hollywood Wedding Chapel.
 Los Feliz Houses.
+Mildred Marinell.
 WW2.
 P.O.W.
 Divorce.
-Updated 3/16/2023.
+Updated 11/24/2025.

-Diana Cotterell/Paige Young’s parents: Robert M. Cotterell was 23 and Donna V. LaRocca, 19, when they were married in 1940.
-(Donna is listed in the 1940 census as living with her parents at 3834 Evans St., and that she was a “New Worker” in “Dramatics.”)
+Donna is listed in the 1940 census as living with her parents at 3834 Evans St., and that she was a “New Worker” in “Dramatics.”

 The famed Garden of Allah apartment building was across the street.

 Hollywood Citizen Nov.
-15, 1940 Miss Penny Pepper?
-Address is 3834 Evans.
+15, 1940 Looks like Mildred Marinell gave her name as “Miss Penny Pepper.”
+Notice the bride’s home is 3834 Evans.

-Players has its’ own interesting Hollywood and LA history.
+Players has its’ own interesting Hollywood history.

 Donna and Robert must have been one of the last couples to marry at the chapel before Sturges took over.

 Diana’s father Robert Morgan Cotterell was born around 1917 in Algon, Iowa.
 He moved to Los Angeles around 1938 to follow his interest in aviation.
+(According to his son in a facebook message to me.)

 From Constance Susan Cotterell’s birth cert. in 1942.
 Father Robert a Leadman at Douglas Aircraft.